Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 # Infinities

 If we move away from the idea of 'Infinite' being an etheral aspect.
 And instead understand it as an attribute of something.
-We can begin to use this as a 'calculation complex' The attributes derived In the Inifinities XLS, are used to generate the Negative or Positive attributes of Power ratio's.
-With those power ratio's, we can then assign them to Lambda based equations.
+We can begin to use this as a 'calculation complex' The attributes derived In the Inifinities XLS, are used to generate ' Negative or Positive' Power ratio's.
+Which can be assigned to Lambda based equations.